-Depending on their undergraduate backgrounds, students must earn from thirty to forty-three semester hours of credit to complete the program; all MPA students must complete at least nineteen semester hours in accounting.
+Depending on their undergraduate backgrounds, students must earn from 30 to 43 semester hours of credit to complete the program; all MPA students must complete at least 19 semester hours in accounting.
 Students must complete at least two long-session semesters in residence in the MPA program.
 In order to graduate, the student’s overall, MPA, and accounting grade point averages must each be at least 3.00.

 Master of Science in Accounting

 The Master of Science in Accounting is offered only to students who are enrolled in the doctoral program in accounting.
 This degree is offered in three options: with thesis, with report, and without thesis or report.
-The thesis option requires at least thirty semester hours of credit; the report option, at least thirty-three hours; and the option without thesis or report, at least thirty-six hours.
+The thesis option requires at least 30 semester hours of credit; the report option, at least 33 hours; and the option without thesis or report, at least 36 hours.
 All coursework must be logically related, and the student’s entire program must be approved by the student’s primary adviser and the graduate adviser.
 The Graduate Studies Committee’s approval is not required.

 Doctor of Philosophy